Applications of Machine Learning in Constraining Multi-Scalar Models: Introduction

 Unitarity conditions can be evaluated analytically, through the computation of the eigenvalues of scattering matrices.
 Deriving analytical vacuum stability conditions is generally a challenging task and feasible only for relatively simple models.
 For more complex scenarios, one must rely on numerical minimization of the scalar potential, a process that is often computationally expensive.

 In this study, two extensions of the Standard Model (SM) with additional $SU(2)$ multiplets, specifically the 4-plet and 6-plet cases, are investigated.
 The analytical UNI conditions derived in Ref.~\cite{Jurciukonis:2024cdy} together with the BFB conditions recently presented in Ref.~\cite{milagre} provide a framework to assess the reliability of machine learning (ML) approaches for this class of models.
 The results are compared with those of the general two-Higgs-doublet model (G2HDM), for which the BFB conditions can be determined using a simple and precise algorithm~\cite{2hdm,ML}.
+Machine learning approaches are finding an increasing number of applications in theoretical physics (see, e.g., Refs.~\cite{Binjonaid:2024jpm,Hammad:2024tzz}); therefore, the method discussed in this paper can also be employed for efficient scanning of parameter spaces alongside traditional techniques.